 The case study reviewing the work of NHS Greater Glasgow and Clyde’s anti-stigma partnership focused on the path-finding Mosaics of Meaning Project, which supported the largest settled ethnic minority communities in Scotland (Pakistani, Chinese, African and Caribbean) to address mental health stigma through a participatory research and action approach.
 Mosaics developed an intervention model which has since been successfully adopted to address mental health stigma in other groups.
 The case studies highlight the need for public authorities to consider the advantages that effective good relations work offers to whole populations not simply to certain ‘minority’ groups along with the social costs (both financial and human) of getting it wrong.

-Asset-based approaches (external link) to health and wellbeing which are closely aligned to the principles of good relations recognise and build on a combination of the human, social and physical capital that exists within local communities.
+Asset-based approaches to health and wellbeing which are closely aligned to the principles of good relations recognise and build on a combination of the human, social and physical capital that exists within local communities.
 Asset based approaches are recognised as an integral part of community development work –they are concerned with bringing people and communities together to achieve positive change using their own knowledge, skills and lived experience around the issues they encounter in their own lives.
-Asset based approaches respect that sustained positive health and social outcomes will only occur when people and communities have the opportunities and facility to control and manage their own futures.
-And they offer a set of concepts for identifying and enhancing the protective factors which help individuals and communities maintain and enhance their health even when faced with adverse life circumstances (Mclean, J. p2).

-NHS Health Scotland has produced a briefing paper which explains asset-based approaches and that it has the potential to address Scotland’s continuing health problems in innovative ways which could complement more traditional methods for improving population health.
+NHS Health Scotland has produced a briefing paper which explains asset-based approaches and their potential to address Scotland’s continuing health problems in innovative ways which could complement more traditional methods for improving population health.

-Assets in Action (external link), produced by the Glasgow Centre for Population Health, illustrates asset based approaches for health improvement in action by producing a set of case studies based on projects, services or initiatives that have taken such an approach.
-For example, it includes a case study on Older People for Older People (O40) which was a research and development project working with older people in remote, rural and peripheral communities to explore how communities could support older individuals to maintain independent living.
+Assets in Action, produced by the Glasgow Centre for Population Health, illustrates asset-based approaches to health improvement in action with a set of case studies based on projects, services or initiatives that have taken such an approach.

 The approaches to develop community assets are similar to those used to foster good community relations.
 There is a clear alignment between using the asset based approach to improve health and fostering good relations work in the community.